 “Special Olympics is dedicated to promoting social inclusion through shared sports training and competition experiences.
 Unified Sports joins people with and without intellectual disabilities on the same team.
 It was inspired by a simple principle: training together and playing together is a quick path to friendship and understanding.”

-Not only does Unified Bocce bring Norwin students together, it works with other school districts to create a sense of community, dedicated to enjoying friendly competition while fostering a healthy atmosphere for inclusion.
+Not only does Unified Bocce bring Norwin students together, but it also works with other school districts to create a sense of community, dedicated to enjoying friendly competition while fostering a healthy atmosphere for inclusion.

 “My favorite part about playing bocce is being with people I love and being with my friends!” freshman Makenzie Klipa said.